Tooth Knocked Out? Seek Prompt Care

 Once you’re settled, your dentist will examine the affected area and take an X-ray to assess the tooth, surrounding gum tissue, and jawbone.
 X-rays also help identify or rule out underlying issues.
 We’ll explain the findings clearly and walk you through your treatment options so you’re informed every step of the way.

 We’ll guide you on how to care for the area at home, from managing discomfort to what foods to avoid.
 You’ll receive clear, printed instructions and personal guidance from our team.
 If a splint is placed, we’ll show you how to keep it clean and when to return.
-Our goal is for you to leave feeling confident about the next few days.
+Our goal is for you to leave with a clear plan for the next few days.

 Healing continues after you leave, so we’ll schedule a follow-up to check your progress and remove any stabilisation if used.
 These visits help us monitor how the tooth and tissues are responding and give you a chance to ask questions.
-Your recovery matters to us, and we’re here to support you every step of the way.
+Your recovery matters to us, and we’re here to support you throughout your treatment.

 *These images display actual patients of our clinic.
 Every case is different, and treatment outcomes can vary according to individual conditions and needs.